-\textbf{Our results and more related work.} Throughout this paper we consider only simple topological drawings, i.e., any two edges have at most one point in common, and only simple graphs, i.e., graphs without loops and parallel edges.
-We consider here another variant of sparse non-planar graphs, somehow halfway between $1$-planar graphs and quasiplanar graphs, where we allow more than one crossing on an edge $e$, but only if the crossing edges have a common endpoint on the same side of $e$.
+\paragraph{Our results and more related work.} As stated before we consider only simple topological drawings, i.e., any two edges have at most one point in common, and only simple graphs, i.e., graphs without loops and parallel edges.
+We consider here another variant of sparse non-planar graphs, somehow halfway between $1$-planar graphs and quasiplanar graphs, where we allow more than one crossing on an edge $e$, but only if no endpoint of $e$ is enclosed by $e$ and its crossing edges.
 We call this a {\bf fan-crossing} and the class of topological graphs obtained this way {\bf fan-planar graphs}.
 Note that we do not differentiate on $k$-fan-crossings as it has been done by Cheong \textit{et al.}~\cite{Cheongetal13}.

-The requirement that every edge in $G$ is crossed by a fan-crossing can be stated in terms of forbidden configurations.
-We define \emph{configuration~I} to be one edge that is crossed by two independent edges, and \emph{configuration~II} to be an edge $e$ that is crossed by incident edges, which however have their common endpoint on different sides of $e$, see Figure~\ref{fig:crossing-patterns}.
+The requirement that every edge in $G$ is crossed only by a fan-crossing can be stated in terms of forbidden configurations.
+We define \emph{configuration~I} to be one edge that is crossed by two independent edges, and \emph{configuration~II}, respectively \emph{configuration~III}, to be an edge $e$ that is crossed by adjacent edges, such that the triangle (highlighted in figure) formed by the three segments between the crossing points and the common endpoint encloses one of the endpoints of $e$, respectively both endpoints of $e$, see Figure~\ref{fig:crossing-patterns}.